ProductBeacon Research · State of Cyber 2026

 Post-publication factual-correction window.
 Within five business days of publication, any named vendor may request a factual correction by writing to the published research contact.
 We will correct factual inaccuracies.
 We will not negotiate positioning, change Winner / Watch / Loser characterizations, or remove Pattern Claims under vendor pressure.
 The correction window is for facts, not framing.

 Author conflict disclosure.
 Yohay Etsion is Head of Product (Fractional) at AXIA, which competes in the Data Loss Prevention segment covered in this report.
-AXIA's scope is DLP only; it does not compete in IRM, DSPM, or the cross-front Convergence theses.
-Methodology applies equally to AXIA-adjacent vendors and to non-adjacent vendors.
+The methodology applies equally to AXIA-adjacent vendors and to non-adjacent vendors.
 There is no parity exception.

-Full methodology page, including refresh cadence and the canonical 280-citation list, lives at productbeacon.agency/research/methodology.html.
+Full methodology page, including refresh cadence and the canonical 596-citation list, lives at productbeacon.agency/research/methodology.html.

 IRM, The Insider Risk Landscape